-How to Begin the International Adoption Process in Florida
+How to Complete an International Adoption in Florida

 Everyone’s individual international adoption process will be different.
 Much of this is determined by the country you adopt from.
 The country’s adoption requirements and laws will vary, and whether or not they’re part of The Hague Adoption Convention will affect your adoption process.